 Monica taught with Writers in the Schools (WITS) in different forms in three states for five years.
 In Georgia, from 2012-2014, she taught and facilitated the Early College Writers in the Schools Program, a WITS program that matched undergraduates with seventh graders.
 In Texas from 2014-2017, she taught creative writing and slam poetry with the summer Creative Writing Camp in Houston, co-sponsored by WITS Houston and Rice University's School Literacy and Culture department.
 In addition to that camp, Monica taught with the HYPE Freedom School in July 2016, a summer program for marginalized students to increase literacy and excitement about reading and culture.
 In Colorado from 2016-2017, Monica taught with the WITS-affiliated nonprofit, Colorado Humanities and the Center for the Book.
 With this program, she taught creative writing to high school seniors, focusing on Pulitzer Prize-winning work about the American West.

 All these teaching artist gigs contribute to Monica's work as a writer, performer, and teacher.
 She utilizes the co-teaching model from Creative Writing Camp in Houston in her poetry classes at Susquehanna University; she implements the concept of "mentor texts" from Colorado Humanities in her Senior Seminar courses; and she encourages master class workshops, inspired by her Early College work, with the Slam Club she advises and the Choreopoem course she exclusively teaches.
-Teaching has proved the second-most rewarding part of Monica's art (the first being, of course, actual writing).
+Teaching has proved to be the second-most rewarding part of Monica's art (the first, of course, actual writing).

 On March 23, 2020, Susquehanna University pivoted to remote instruction in the face of a rising global pandemic.
 At that time, no one could foresee Covid-19’s long-lasting and widespread effects.
 While SU has successfully been back on campus since fall of 2020, it is worth recognizing how far students, faculty, and staff have come.
-Monica Prince offers a spoken-word reflection this anniversary video, "Better," composed by the university with photographic contributions from SU students.
+Monica Prince offers a spoken-word reflection in this anniversary video, "Better," composed by the university with photographic contributions from SU students.